Stiff self-interacting string near QCD deconfinement point: The String Width Profile

-with the vector $\vec{\rho}$ referring to the spatial position of the energy probe with respect to some origin, and the bracket $< ...... >$ stands for averaging over gauge configurations and lattice symmetries.
+with the vector $\vec{\rho}$ referring to the spatial position of the energy probe with respect to some origin, and the brackets $\langle ... \rangle$ stands for averaging over gauge configurations and lattice symmetries.
 We make use of the symmetry of the four dimensional torus, that is, the measurements taken at a fixed color source's separations $R$ are repeated at each point of the three-dimensional torus and time slice then averaged.
-The lattice size is sufficiently large to avoid mirror effects or correlations from the other side of the finite size periodic lattice.
-The characterization Eq.~\eqref{Actiondensity} yields $C \rightarrow 1$ away from the quarks by virtue of the cluster decomposition of the operators.
+The lattice size is sufficiently large to avoid mirror effects or correlations from the other side of the lattice due to the periodicity of the discretized space-time mesh.
+Cluster decomposition of the operators leads to $C \rightarrow 1$ away from the quarks.

-To eliminate statistical fluctuations, uncompromising the physical observables are left intact, only 20 sweeps of UV filtering using an over-improved algorithm~\cite{Morningstar,Moran} have been applied on all gauge configurations.

-Different UV filtering schemes can be calibrated~\cite{PhysRevD.82.094503,Bonnet} in terms of the corresponding radius of the Brownian motion.
-The prescribed number of stout-link sweeps would be the equivalent of 10 sweeps of APE~\cite{Albanese} algorithm~\cite{PhysRevD.82.094503,Bonnet} with an averaging parameter $\alpha=0.7$.

-A careful analysis performed earlier ~\cite{PhysRevD.82.094503} shows that for the prescribed number of sweeps no effects are detectable on either the quark-antiquark $Q\bar{Q}$ potential or the energy density profile for color source separation distances $R \geq 0.5$ fm which is the distance region under scrutiny here.

-To estimate the mean-square width of the gluonic action density a long each transverse plane to the quark-antiquark axis.
-Taking into consideration the axial cylindrical symmetry of the tube, we choose a double Gaussian function of the same amplitude, $A$, and mean value $\mu=0$

-In the above form the constraint $\sigma_1=\sigma_2$ corresponds to the standard Gaussian distribution.
-Table.~\ref{CompWidth} compares the returned value of the $\chi^{2}$ for both optimization ansatz, namely, the constrained form $\sigma_1=\sigma_2$ and $\sigma_1 \neq \sigma_2$ unconstrained form.
-The fits of the double Gaussian form return acceptable values of $\chi^{2}$ at the intermediate distances.

-Good $\chi^{2}$ values are returned as well when fitting the action density profile to a convolution of the Gaussian with an exponential~\cite{PhysRevD.88.054504,Bakry:2014gea}, however, considering statistical uncertainties at large distances (see Fig.~\eqref{action}) we opt to the form Eq.~\ref{conGE} with $\sigma_1 \neq \sigma_2$ for stable fits.